Péter Gulácsi: Return to Liverpool

 The loan recall was approved and Gulácsi took his place on the bench for the FA Cup semi-final, which Liverpool won 2–1.
 He featured in all three of Liverpool's pre-season games in North America.

 Red Bull Salzburg

-On 7 June 2013, Red Bull Salzburg announced they had signed Gulácsi on a free transfer from Liverpool on a four-year deal.
-He played his first match in Salzburg's colours in the ÖFB-Cup, against Union St. Florian from the third division, at an eventual 9–0 away win.
+On 7 June 2013, Austrian side Red Bull Salzburg announced they had signed Gulácsi on a free transfer from Liverpool on a four-year deal.
+He played his first match for Salzburg colors in the ÖFB-Cup, against Union St. Florian from the third division, in an eventual 9–0 away win.
 On 20 July 2013, he made his debut in the Austrian Bundesliga against Wiener Neustadt at an eventual 5–1 away win.

 RB Leipzig

 2015–2020: 2.
 Bundesliga to Champions League semi-finals

 On 1 July 2015, Gulácsi transferred to RB Leipzig, the sister club of Red Bull Salzburg, for a fee of 3 million pounds.
 He finished the 2015–16 season by making 15 appearances for the first team and two appearances in the Regionalliga Nordost for the reserve team.

 On 17 December 2017, Gulácsi signed a new contract with RB Leipzig.
 His contract with the club would have expired in 2020 but he prolonged it by 2022.
 He finished the 2016–17 season with 34 appearances.
 Gulácsi was selected as the best goalkeeper of the autumn part of the 2017–18 Bundesliga season by the German sport magazine Kicker.
 He finished the 2017–18 season with 47 appearances.
 According to leading German sports magazine Kicker, Gulácsi performed best in the Bundesliga's 2018–19 season matchday ratings with an average score of 2.61 and 16 clean sheets.

 In the 2019–20 season, Gulácsi made history by qualifying as the first Hungarian for the UEFA Champions League semi-finals, the first time ever for RB Leipzig.